keithrbennett/keithrbennett.github.io/_posts/2018-04-08-clipboard-text-processing.md

 The script is pretty standard Ruby.
 I've used the `TrickBag::Io::TempFiles.file_containing` method to simplify creating a temp file with content, using it, then deleting it when done.
 This and other convenience methods can be found in my `trick_bag` gem on Github [here](https://github.com/keithrbennett/trick_bag).

 On first glance, it might seem sufficient to just `echo #{content} | pbcopy`, but that could be problematic.
 The string might be too large for a shell command.
 In addition, we would have to escape any characters modified or handled by the shell, such as multi-space strings, dollar signs, and backslashes.
 This could be done using `Shellwords.escape`, but since the TrickBag method was handy, I avoided having to deal with those complications altogether.

+## Other Uses for pbcopy/pbpaste

+Chris Sexton (@csexton on Twitter) likes using `uuidgen | pbcopy` to generate UUID's and copy them to the clipboard.

 ----